Computational Micromagnetics based on Normal Modes: bridging the gap between macrospin and full spatial discretization: Results

-The computation of normal modes $\bm\varphi_h$ and related eigenfrequencies $\omega_h$ provides in itself several insightful information, which are reported in fig.\ref{fig1}(a).
+The computation of eigenmodes $\bm\varphi_h$ and related eigenfrequencies $\omega_h$ provides in itself several insightful information, which are reported in fig.\ref{fig1}(a).
 One can see that the system exhibits modes with spatial distribution confined in a small region of the magnonic waveguide (e.g. mode labelled as 7) and modes which extend throughout the guide in different ways (e.g. modes 64, 73, 95).
 In particular, it is very interesting to notice that selected modes with distinct eigenfrequencies extend differently across the upper and lower arms in the rightmost part of the waveguide.
-Specifically, there are modes, such as mode 73 (mode 95) extending only in the right upper (lower) arm of the structure, and modes such as $\#$64 oscillating in both arms.
-These macro features are shared by several other modes associated with different eigenfrequencies (see Supplemental Material).
+Specifically, there are modes, such as mode 73 (mode 95) extending only in the right upper (lower) arm of the structure, and modes such as the 64 oscillating in both arms.
+These macro features are shared by several other modes associated with different eigenfrequencies.
 From the knowledge of the eigenpairs $(\omega_h,\bm\varphi_h)$, the dispersion curve of spin-waves propagating in the magnonic waveguide can be straightforwardly computed.
-The result is reported in in figure \ref{fig1}(b).
-In fact, for each $\omega_h$ the two-dimensional Fast Fourier Transform (FFT) of the associated mode spatial distribution $\varphi_h$ is computed in order to have its representation in the wavenumber domain $(k_x,k_y)$.
-Then, the peaks of the spectral magnitude along $k_y$ for given each $k_x$ is plotted.
-By inspecting figure \ref{fig1}(b), one can see that dominant spin-wave modes follow an approximately parabolic dispersion curve starting close to frequency values $\sim3.45\,$GHz.
+The result is reported in in fig.\ref{fig1}(b).
+In fact, for each $\omega_h$ the two-dimensional Fourier Transform of the associated mode spatial distribution $\bm\varphi_h(\bm r)$ is computed in order to have its representation in the wavenumber domain $(k_x,k_y)$.
+Then, the spectral magnitude peaks along $k_y$ of the Fourier-transformed vector field are plotted as function of $k_x$.
+By inspecting fig.\ref{fig1}(b), one can see that dominant spin-wave modes follow an approximately parabolic dispersion curve starting close to frequency values $\sim3.45\,$GHz.
 On one hand, this curve can qualitatively describe the oscillation pattern of spin-waves interpreted in terms of normal modes distribution, since confined (extended) spin-wave modes exhibit broad (narrow) spectra owing to Fourier Transform's duality property.
 On the other hand, the diagram is instrumental for analyzing the working condition of the magnonic waveguide.
-For instance, one can see that propagating extended modes with positive group velocity (narrow spectrum) is possible for positive $k_x$ starting from $\omega/2\pi\sim3.6\,$GHz upwards.
-Viceversa, negative group velocities occur in the same range of frequencies, but for negative $k_x$ values.
+For instance, one can see that propagating extended modes with positive group velocity (narrow spectrum) are possible for positive $k_x$ starting from $\omega/2\pi\sim3.6\,$GHz upwards.
+Vice versa, negative group velocities occur in the same range of frequencies, but for negative $k_x$ values.